marcduiker/dapr-docs/daprdocs/content/en/developing-applications/integrations/AWS/authenticating-aws.md

  <!-- windows -->
 {{% codetab %}}

-On Windows, the environment variable needs to be set before starting the `awshelper` command, doing it inline (like in Linux/MacOS) is not supported.
+On Windows, the environment variable needs to be set before starting the `awshelper` command; doing it inline (like in Linux/MacOS) is not supported.

 {{% /codetab %}}